 - tell your doctor what herbal products you are taking, especially St. John's wort.
 You should not take St. John's wort during your treatment with ledipasvir and sofosbuvir.

 - tell your doctor if you have had a liver transplant or if you have human immunodeficiency virus (HIV).
 Also, tell your doctor if you have or have ever had any type of liver disease other than hepatitis C, kidney disease, or are on dialysis.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking ledipasvir and sofosbuvir, call your doctor.
 If ledipasvir and sofosbuvir is used in combination with ribavirin, be sure to read information about pregnancy precautions in the ribavirin monograph.

 What special dietary instructions should I follow?